 India has a beautiful dark orange coat that helps her stand apart from her enclosure mates.
 Along with her dark coat she has jet black stripes that are striking.
 She even has a couple stripes on the right side of her face that look like a heart!
 India has a petite body, but one that packs a lot of punch!

 India lives on Oak Hill with her enclosure mates Carolina and Caprichio.
-One one side they have Rajah Tiger and on the other Sebastian, Sheba, and Tarzan Lions.
+On one side is Rajah Tiger and on the other side Sebastian and Sheba Lions.

 It is estimated that 1/3 of all land mammals will be risk extinction by the year 2050 if the current trend continues.
 These animals are losing their habitats at an alarming rate.
 On average 300 football field’s worth of rainforest are cleared each hour for palm oil plantations.
 Palm oil is an easy and cheap crop to grow that is in over 50% of consumer goods.
 The area in which palm oil is planted is home to tigers, orangutans, and countless other species big and small that are vital to the Earth’s well being.